gaspargc/currency-exchange-dashboard/README.md

 # Currency Exchange Dashboard

-A Currency Exchange Dashboard built with Next.js and React that allows users to convert currencies and track real-time exchange rate using Frankfuter API.
+A Currency Exchange Dashboard built with Next.js and React that allows users to convert currencies and track real-time exchange rate using Frankfurter API.

 Also available on a [Vercel Deploy](https://currency-exchange-dashboard-ten.vercel.app/).